DiamondLightSource/httomo/docs/source/howto/run_httomo.rst

     Options:
       --output-folder-name DIRECTORY  Define the name of the output folder created by HTTomo
-      --output-folder-path DIRECTORY  Provide path to folder in which output should be stored.
-This overrides the
-                                      `out_dir` argument
       --save-all                      Save intermediate datasets for all tasks in the pipeline.
       --gpu-id INTEGER                The GPU ID of the device to use.